inbo/ibge-bim-species/README.md

-# ibge-bim-species
+# ibge-bim-species (archived)

-Validation of species list of Brussels Environment Departement
+Validation of species list of Brussels Environment Departement.
+This project has been closed and the repository archived.

 ## Appendix 1.
 Test connectivity